 This data is made available to ChannelAdvisor directly by sellers and indirectly by suppliers on behalf of sellers.
 We sometimes find that sellers take this data for granted — either by accepting poor data quality from the source, or not paying attention to the lack of data provided in general, falling short of the basic requirements for a channel.
 When you have the option to connect to and optimise your business by listing products to a large number of channels, you quickly find that more detailed, descriptive, and segregated product data is more efficiently transformed to meet the varied data requirements of multiple channels to which you end up connecting.

-Consider your stock levels and selling prices on products, and product-level descriptive data (e.g., sizes, colors, materials, how it’s packaged).
+Consider your stock levels and selling prices on products, and product-level descriptive data (e.g., sizes, colours, materials, how it’s packaged).
 Success in selling relies heavily on the accuracy of these kinds of data points.
-As a consumer, if I am making a decision on which pair of shoes to purchase, I need to be sure that when I look at a listing (a collection of data) and select a size (more data) and color (more data) for the purchase, that I will ultimately receive the size and color desired.
+As a consumer, if I am making a decision on which pair of shoes to purchase, I need to be sure that when I look at a listing (a collection of data) and select a size (more data) and colour (more data) for the purchase, that I will ultimately receive the size and colour desired.
 Then, after purchase, the data available from the channel (usually via email), and my credit card company will give me verification the transaction succeeded, and the amount charged (again, more data) should align with the transaction that occurred on the channel (more data).

 As a seller, there is a bigger picture — information and knowledge data — available from the raw data.
 What is your revenue for a given day?
 What is your sales velocity on a particular product or set of products?
 Resulting numbers over a time period for revenue and sales velocity can be turned around into information and knowledge that you as the seller can act on.

 Ultimately, the quality of this product data can make or break a product listing (literally).
 Or at the very least, it can lead to, or detract from, potential sales.
 ChannelAdvisor provides tools to help transform the data to meet the requirements of the different marketplaces, but starting on solid footing with higher-quality and more accurate data can make all the difference in your ability to logically transform it.
-The process of product data preparation and transformation takes a lot of work for the channels, but in the long run we find it is worth the time and effort.
+The process of product data preparation and transformation takes a lot of work for the channels, but in the long run, we find it is worth the time and effort.
 It not only benefits you via ChannelAdvisor, but through any other platform to which you are delivering this data, including your own website.

 In part three of this series, we’ll discuss in more detail the challenges associated with poor data and some of the approaches you can make to address inconsistent data.